Graduation Under a Particular Catalog

 Degree requirements must be from one catalog.
 Unless the student formally requests to change catalogs, the catalog of record will be defined as the catalog in force when the student first enrolled in graduate course work.
 Requests to change catalogs should be made in writing and submitted to the Graduate Studies Office or the external campus executive director/dean, who forwards it to the Graduate Studies Office.
 In all cases, all Wayland courses taken for graduate credit and to be counted toward the degree must have been completed within the stated time limit.

 Candidates for all master level degrees must complete a minimum of 24 graduate hours at Wayland Baptist University.
-Students seeking the Doctor of Management must complete 48 hours at Wayland Baptist University.
+Students seeking the Doctor of Management must complete one-third of the required hours at Wayland Baptist University.

 Requirements for the Master’s Degree